 Don't call it a comeback

-The Flyers haven't been able to catch a break after placing Ersson on IR this past Sunday.
-He is expected to miss at least two weeks as he continues to battle his lingering lower-body injury.
+The Flyers can't catch a break this season.
+Ersson was placed on IR this past Sunday as he continues battling his lingering lower-body injury, expecting to miss the next 2-4 weeks.
 At the beginning of the year, this goaltending controversy would have seemed like the last thing the orange and black needed.
 In addition to their issues behind the net, the defense was in shambles, the quality of their depth was far from optimal, the offense struggled to execute on scoring opportunities, and when they did score they couldn't establish momentum or build off it.

 Despite all these issues, the Flyers are miraculously one of the hottest teams mid-way through November.
-The team showed tenacity after their disastrous 1-5-1 start, now boasting one of the best last 10 records in the league at 6-3-1.
-A big factor in this streak was Ivan Fedotov, and nobody exemplifies the resilience of the entire squad better than him.
-The 27-year-old is undefeated in his last three starts after being the perennial lame-duck candidate to not only the fans but the coaching staff as well.
+Comparing the start of the season to the last four weeks, the team has shown tenacity.
+Ivan Fedotov was a big factor in this streak, and nobody exemplifies the resilience of the entire squad better than him.
+The 27-year-old is undefeated in his last three starts after being the perennial lame-duck candidate to the fans and the coaching staff.

 The whole team has stepped up its play in response to Fedotov’s performance.
 Comparing the start of the season to the end of October up till now, the Flyers defense has gone from, literally, the worst goals allowed per game to close to top-5 in the league in this metric.
 The Flyers are taking a lot more shots than they were at the beginning of the year, creating much more scoring plays and second-chance opportunities.